andydevs/blog/_drafts/optimization.markdown

 	until f(x) <= EPSILON
 		x := x - ALPHA*f(x)/f'(x)

 Again, this can be graphically represented.
-In this animation, the yellow line represents the linear approximation at each iteration, and the yellow dot represents the approximated zero point.
+In this animation, the yellow line represents the linear approximation at each iteration, and the yellow dot represents the next point calculated by the algorithm.

 ![Newton's Method for Zeros]({{ site.url }}/resources/images/optimization/newtons_method_for_zeros.gif){:.graphic-center}